Supreme Court says indefinite Kashmir internet shutdown is illegal

 In 2019, India’s documented internet blackouts lasted for more than 4,000 hours, costing Asia’s third-biggest economy $1.3 billion, according to a report by website Top10VPN.

+India’s home ministry and department of telecommunications did not respond to requests for comment.

+In Kashmir, the blackout has severely disrupted the lives of millions and has had an impact on everything from college admissions to businesses filing tax returns.

+For Yasin Tuman, who runs a travel agency in Kashmir’s main city Srinagar, the loss of internet access has hit his business hard, as tourists stay away.

-An uneasy calm prevails in Kashmir.
+As of now, an uneasy calm prevails in Kashmir.
 The internet was restored in hospitals last week and some mobile phone connections are working.

-The blackout has severely disrupted the lives of millions and had an impact on everything from college admissions to businesses filing tax returns.

-“The court also said the freedom of press is impacted by the shutdown,” said Vrinda Grover, an advocate representing petitioners, who include journalists and civil society members.
+On Friday, the Kashmir Chamber of Commerce and Industries welcomed the Supreme Court’s ruling saying although delayed, the order could pave way for them to claim compensation for losses of as much as 180 billion rupees.

-Reporting by Sankalp Phartiyal and Suchitra Mohanty; Additional reporting by Devjyot Ghoshal; Editing by Alasdair Pal & Simon Cameron-Moore
+Reporting by Sankalp Phartiyal and Fayaz Bukhari; Additional reporting by Suchitra Mohanty and Devjyot Ghoshal; Editing by Alasdair Pal & Simon Cameron-Moore